armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 ### `armory.cloud` block location

-In Armory Enterprise 2.26.3, the location of where you put the `armory.cloud` config block is different from other versions.
+In Armory CD 2.26.3, the location of where you put the `armory.cloud` config block is different from other versions.
 Additionally, there is an additional config block for `spec.spinnakerConfig.profiles.gate.spinnaker.extensibility` that contains information for the plugin named `plugins`.

 {{< tabs name="KnownIssue" >}}
 {{% tabbody name="Operator" %}}